SRI-2004/monopoly-rl/README.md

 Monopoly presents a **complex, multi-step decision-making problem** with thousands of possible actions per turn.
 Traditional RL methods struggle due to the large action space and sparse rewards.
 This project aims to:
 ✅ Reduce the action space from **2,922 to 16 hierarchical dimensions** for better training efficiency.
 ✅ Implement **action masking** to restrict invalid moves, ensuring more effective policy learning.
-✅ Utilize **GRPO** instead of standard PPO or TRPO, leading to faster convergence and improved performance.
+✅ Utilize **PPO and HDQN**, balancing sample efficiency with stable learning.
 ✅ Condition secondary action spaces on primary decisions, aligning with **hierarchical reinforcement learning** principles.

 ---